 - But especially the ability to see things in transparency.

-- Drawing anything in any angle is the ultimate objective that we can have.
+- Drawing anything at any angle is the ultimate objective that we can have.

 for your transportation product.”

 - Drawing a product is one thing.
-Its also important to spend some time to learn how to draw people with correct proportion.
+It’s also important to spend some time learning how to draw people with the correct proportion.

 - The student project was about creating a new Cargo Water Scooter.
-Some people was not drawing people in scale, so it affected the design of the scooter proportion itself.
+Some people were not drawing people in scale, so it affected the design of the scooter proportion itself.

-- If you really have hard time, pose yourself in different positions and ask your friend to take you in pictures !
+- If you really have a hard time, pose yourself in different positions and ask your friend to take you in pictures!

 - There is also the “reflection coming from below”.

 “The bounce light makes a lot of difference to your rendering.”

 - It’s the light that reflects the ground to your object below.